-Common stock to be offered 1,692,151 Shares
+Common stock to be offered Shares

-Common stock to be outstanding after the offering 17,947,136 Shares common stock in this offering, after deducting the placement agent fees and estimated offering expenses payable by us.
-We intend to apply the net proceeds of this offering for research related to our product candidates, working capital and general corporate purposes, which may include, without limitation, supporting asset growth and engaging in acquisitions or other business combinations.
-We reserve the right, at the sole discretion of our Board of Directors, to reallocate the proceeds of this offering in response to developments in our business and other factors.
+Common stock to be outstanding after the offering Shares

+Use of proceeds We intend to apply the net proceeds of this offering and the concurrent registered direct offering for research related to our product candidates, manufacturing of our products, working capital and general corporate purposes, which may include, without limitation, engaging in acquisitions or other business combinations.
+We reserve the right, at the sole discretion of our Board of Directors, to reallocate the proceeds of this offering and the concurrent registered direct offering in response to developments in our business and other factors.
+NASDAQ symbol for common stock Our common stock is listed on the NASDAQ Capital Market under the symbol "CAPR."

-Use of proceeds We expect to receive net proceeds of approximately \$3.9 million from the sale of 1,692,151 shares of our and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
+Investing in our common stock involves a high degree of risk.
+See "Risk Factors" and other information included in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.